sarathchandra2812/chicago-taxi/README.md

 ### General Exploration of the Data
 This step helps us understand:

 - data types of each column
-- number of missing values for each column and across the dataset.
-- the statistical properties of the columns, such as its distribution.
-- the outliers or implausible data, such as trips with duration of 15 minutes but distance of 1000+ miles which suggested that additional data filtering was needed.

 ~~~
 df.dtypes
 ~~~
 <img src="/images/github_dtype.PNG" width="400">

+- the outliers or implausible data, such as trips with duration of 15 minutes but distance of 1000+ miles which suggested that additional data filtering was needed

 ~~~
 df.describe()
 ~~~
 <img src="/images/github_describe.PNG" width="400">

+- number of missing values for each column and across the dataset.

 ~~~
 # missing values